protesilaos/my-website/_interpretations/2024-11-04-thanasis-papakonstantinou-talk-about-you.md

 In this entry, I translate and then comment on a wonderful Greek song produced by Thanasis Papakonstantinou.
-The original performance is by Melina Kana <https://www.youtube.com/watch?v=6Mx3siDKz-I>.
+The original performance is by Melina Kana: <https://www.youtube.com/watch?v=6Mx3siDKz-I>.
 Though for the love of all that is musical, listen from start to end to this sensational live performance with Matoula Zamani:
 <https://www.youtube.com/watch?v=qHLqVSk5tzk>.